FirelyTeam/firely-docs/vonk/configuration/db_cosmosdb.rst

 ----------------------

 If you upload a lot of data in a short time (as is done on :ref:`reindexing <feature_customsp_reindex>`), you quickly exceed the default maximum of 1000 Request Units / second.
-If you encounter its limits, the Vonk log will contain errors stating 'Request rate is large'.
+If you encounter its limits, the Firely Server log will contain errors stating 'Request rate is large'.
 This is likely to happen upon :ref:`reindexing <feature_customsp_reindex>` or when using :ref:`Vonkloader <vonkloader_index>`.
 Solutions are: